docker/docs/compose/compose-file/index.md

 The Compose specification includes properties designed to target a local [OCI](https://opencontainers.org/){: target="_blank" rel="noopener" class="_"} container runtime, exposing Linux kernel specific configuration options, but also some Windows container specific properties, as well as cloud platform features related to resource placement on a cluster, replicated application distribution and scalability.

-We acknowledge that no Compose implementation is expected to support **all** attributes, and that support for some properties is Platform dependent and can only be confirmed at runtime.
-The definition of a versioned schema to control the supported properties in a Compose file, established by the [docker-compose](https://github.com/docker/compose){: target="_blank" rel="noopener" class="_"} tool where the Compose file format was designed, doesn't offer any guarantee to the end-user attributes will be actually implemented.
+We acknowledge that no Compose implementation is expected to support **all** attributes, and that support for some attributes is Platform dependent and can only be confirmed at runtime.
+The definition of a versioned schema to control the supported attributes in a Compose file, established by the [docker-compose](https://github.com/docker/compose){: target="_blank" rel="noopener" class="_"} tool where the Compose file format was designed, doesn't offer any guarantee to the end-user that those attributes will be actually implemented.

-The specification defines the expected configuration syntax and behavior, but - until noted - supporting any of those is OPTIONAL.
+The specification defines the expected configuration syntax and behavior, but - unless noted - supporting any of these is OPTIONAL.

 A Compose implementation to parse a Compose file using unsupported attributes SHOULD warn user.
-We recommend implementors to support those running modes:
+We recommend implementors to support the following running modes:

 * default: warn user about unsupported attributes, but ignore them
 * strict: warn user about unsupported attributes and reject the compose file